vanicce/meu-portfolio/README.md

 - <a href="#how-to-run">How To Run</a>
 - <a href="#examples">Examples</a>

+You can see a explication above components here:
+- <a href="./docs/components.md">Components</a>

 ## Technologies Used
 HTML, CSS, JavaScript, Vue3 (Vue Router), Tailwind CSS, NPM (Node Package Manager) and Vite.